Priyanka Chopra: Music career

 In July 2013, Chopra released her second single "Exotic" featuring American rapper Pitbull, along with its music video.
 "Exotic" debuted at number 16 on the Billboard Dance/Electronic Songs and number 11 on the Dance/Electronic Digital Songs chart on 27 July 2013 issue.
 The single also entered at number 74 on the Canadian Hot 100 chart.
 "Exotic" debuted at number 44 on the Billboard Hot Dance Club Songs chart and peaked at number 12.
 Her third single, a cover of Bonnie Raitt's "I Can't Make You Love Me" was released in April 2014.
 The song peaked at number 28 on the Billboard Hot Dance/Electronic Songs chart.

 Chopra's first song as a playback singer in Bollywood was "Chaoro", a lullaby from Mary Kom (2014).
 In 2015, she sang the title song, a duet with Farhan Akhtar, for Dil Dhadakne Do.
 She recorded a promotional song for Ventilator (2016), making her Marathi language playback singing debut with "Baba".
 In 2017, Chopra collaborated with the Australian DJ Will Sparks for "Young and Free", an EDM song which she also wrote.
+Chopra later said that her music career "was not living up to my standards" and that it would have been "futile" to have kept pursuing it.